-Flight and C Flight and Ground Courses
+Flight and Ground Courses

 Rating Percent Grade Score

 Well Above Average 94-100% А 1

 Above Average 85-93% В 2

 Average 76-84% С 3

 Below Average 70-75% D 4

 Unsatisfactory <70% F 5

 Practical and oral test are awarded a grade on completion (as opposed to a percentage).
 You are permitted to fail one test per flight course, but you must pass the re-test.
 If you fail a second test within the same course then you will be awarded a grade of "F".
-You must have a "C" or higher for core subjects (including all flight courses) in order to pass the course and move on to the next step.
+Student must complete all technical core subject courses (including all flight/ground courses) with a grade of "C" or higher in order to move onto the next flight phase.